Dancing on the Varsity Show

-Yes, watching the Varsity Show was fun, but actually going down to KTVA's studios in the Mckinley building, later named the McKay building, and even later in their Spenard studios, was a very different experience.
+Yes, watching the Varsity Show was fun, but actually going down to KTVA's studios in the McKinley building, later named the McKay building, and even later in their Spenard studios, was an entirely unique experience.

-Then, once the show went live, there were lots of fun songs to dance to.
+Then, once the show went live, there were plenty of fun songs to dance to.

-If you were shy, even getting a free coke to drink was interesting because you had to walk right onto the set and under those bright lights to get your coke, which was courtesy of Anchorage Cold Storage, one of the show's sponsors.
+If you were shy, even getting a free coke to drink was interesting.
+To get a Coke, you had to walk right onto the set and under those bright lights to get your coke, which was courtesy of Anchorage Cold Storage, one of the show's sponsors.

-Being behind the scenes could also be interesting.
+Being behind the scenes could also be fascinating.

 Once in a while, when Anchorage teens filled the dance floor and were dancing away to a hit song, something would happen to the sound and the music would cut out.